 Grief is a normal part of coping with a loss, however the symptoms vary from one person to another.
-It’s important to note that the pain of loss can feel overwhelming, but there are healthy ways to cope with your grief and learn to heal.
+It’s important to note that while the pain of loss can feel overwhelming, there are healthy ways to cope with your grief and learn to heal.

 - extreme tiredness

 - feeling like your heart is aching or literally breaking